-The EU-AITF TA grant is being used to finance the project identification and preparation through a dual-phase prefeasibility study and full feasibility study to determine which of the options are to be pursued and how.
-As of June 2017, the Pre-feasibility study has been completed.
+The EU-AITF TA grant is being used to finance the project identification and preparation through a dual-phase prefeasibility study and full feasibility study to determine which options for the water supply infrastructure are to be pursued and how.
+As of February 2018, the Pre-feasibility study has been completed.
 The pre-feasibility study has provided preliminary information on water demand and the supply situation on-site, the best water transport solution and estimated the costs of the various scenarios.
-In the case of a positive assessment by the beneficiary, the full feasibility study will be tendered.
-The feasibility study will provide an analysis of the projected water demand and available resources (water master plan) and the corresponding distribution infrastructure required, a geological analysis, a detailed design of the technical solution selected, a benefit/cost analysis and a tariff recommendation, an environmental impact analysis, an assessment of the sanitary and waste water situation, a socio-economic analysis, and the preparation of the tender documents.
-The tender is expected for end of 2017.
+It made recommendations for further investigations at feasibility level.

 The feasibility study shall establish an integrated bulk water master plan and provide among other an analysis of the projected water demand and available raw water sources, as well as the corresponding distribution infrastructure required, a detailed design of the technical solution selected, a benefit/cost analysis and a tariff recommendation, an environmental impact analysis, and the preparation of the tender documents.
 The tender is expected for the second quarter of 2018.